Texas Body Shop Faces $1M Defective Repair Lawsuit

 Traditional roof repair includes industry standards to ensure that a roof is both properly secured and allows for safety in the event of a vehicle rollover.
 If the roof is not repaired appropriately and consumers never know about it, a life-threatening accident may occur.

-reporter injured in texas car crashIn a 2012 repair for hail, according to the John Eagle Collision Center’s manager, the company used structural adhesive to attach the roof to the top of the car.
+reporter injured in Texas car crashIn a 2012 repair for hail, according to the John Eagle Collision Center’s manager, the company used structural adhesive to attach the roof to the top of the car.
 Honda’s requirements however, are that a roof be welded on.

 Although the lawsuit and resulting investigations did not identify who was responsible for the missing fuel tank cover, the plaintiffs argue that this was the reason they became trapped inside their vehicle in a critical accident.